shpml/fundamentals/09_chapter/08_cheatsheet.md

 ### `while` Loops
 * `while` loops can run indefinitely, so long as the condition remains true.
-* The loop's condition is re-evaluated each time the block finishes running.
+* A loop's condition is re-evaluated each time the code block finishes running.

 ### `for` Loops
 * A 'for' loop will generally run a fixed number of times, not indefinitely.